-Sue Stephenson is a speechwriter, psychologist, and author of two humorous, philosophical novels.
+Sue Stephenson is a behavioral psychologist, and author of two humorous novels.
 Sue was born in Africa, and raised in New York City, Paris, Geneva, and Rome.
 She obtained a BA from Cornell, and an MS and PhD from Northwestern.
-She wrote a memoir for a well-known Wall Street investor, has adapted novels into screenplays, and is a trial and court testimony consultant.
+She wrote a memoir for a well-known Wall Street investor, and is a trial and court testimony consultant.
 She is based in Southern California.

 The Jerusalem Helix—The international novel of tolerance is being adapted to the screen, already has a movie trailer, and will soon be ready to pitch to producers.